Conversion Disorder (Conversion Reaction)

 Trouble urinating or swallowing

-Tremors (shaking) or non-epileptic seizures (convulsions), which you may hear called pseudoseizures
+Tremors (shaking) or non-epileptic seizures (convulsions).
+You may hear these called pseudoseizures.

 In the ER, you will probably have some tests done to make sure there are not other causes of your symptoms.
 You may also be given medicines to help relax you.
 The main treatment for conversion disorder is counseling.
 This can be arranged through your doctor.
 Our staff may also give you referrals to someone you can talk to.